insomniac-tk/Machine-Learning/README.md

-# This is a repo for all things related to Machine Learning
+# This is a repo for all of my work in Machine Learning